Lexicality/rpi-enviro-mqtt/README.md

 Total cost £86, which is considerably cheaper than commercial devices containing similar sensors, e.g. [uHoo](https://www.amazon.co.uk/uHoo-Indoor-Air-Quality-Sensor/dp/B076PV9X99/ref=sr_1_1?dchild=1&keywords=uhoo&qid=1591168294&sr=8-1) (£325) or [Kaiterra](https://www.amazon.co.uk/Kaiterra-Measures-Chemicals%EF%BC%8C-Temperature-Compatible-Whilte-Gold/dp/B077JWYJTV/ref=sr_1_13?dchild=1&keywords=awair&qid=1591168329&sr=8-13) (£260)

 ## My study
 I live on a road that can get congested during rush hour, and I want to know if the pollution in the house is rasied during these times.
 I have the Enviro+ on a windowsill streetside.
 I've only just started capturing data, and also owing to covid lock-down there is hardly any traffic.
-Analytics of my data is in the `analytics` folder of this repo.

 ## Publication
 This setup was used in the following publication: [Indoor Air Pollution from Residential Stoves: Examining the Flooding of Particulate Matter into Homes during Real-World Use](https://www.mdpi.com/2073-4433/11/12/1326)